ammar-tanwar/bloglearnbay/posts/data-analyst-vs-data-scientist.md

     difference between data science and data analyst, ]
 category: "Data Science"

+cattitle: "Latest Data Science Trends, Blogs, Career Resources - Learnbay Blogs"
+catdesc: "Check out the latest updates and career related trends of data science and business analytics here inside the Learnbay's data science blogs."
+authortitle: "Sonalisha Mohanty - A Passionate Technical Content Writter at Learbay "
+adesc: "Sonalisha Mohanty, a passionate blogger on emerging tech innovations and keen interest in data management has attracted her to blogging."

 author: "Sonalisha Mohanty"
 authorimg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/sonalisha.webp"
 authordesc: "Sonalisha is an MBA.
 But her tech enthusiasm has made her a passionate blogger on emerging tech innovations.
 Her keen interest in trending technologies and data management has attracted her to blogging and learning emerging innovations."